facebookresearch/fairo/droidlet/dashboard/web/README.md

 You will also see any errors in the console.

 Note that the dashboard serving at : [127.0.0.1:8000](127.0.0.1:8000) by default serves the `build` folder on frontend and will not reflect these local changes until the `build` folder is updated.

-### Checking in your changes

-Once you've made changes to the project:
-1. Create a Pull Request with all the code changes for review.
-2. Then run `yarn build` to update the `build` folder.
-Run: `git add -f build/` to check in your `build` files and submit this as a separate PR.

 ## Learn More